 Connections with Trump and private prison operators

 Weh is one of the wealthiest Republican donors in New Mexico.
-He gave more than $204K to Trump’s re-election last year, a few months before receiving a no bid contract worth hundreds of millions to run deportation flights for ICE, according to Project on Government Oversight (POGO).
+He gave more than $204K to Trump’s re-election in 2024, a few months before receiving a no bid contract worth hundreds of millions to run deportation flights for ICE, according to Project on Government Oversight (POGO).

 He also hosted Trump’s Halloween eve presidential rally at his airplane hangar, just days before the 2024 election.
 The exact cost of the rally is unknown, although Trump still owes close to $500K to the City of Albuquerque for his previous visit.
 According to data analysis by POGO, Weh, his daughter, and his wife have also collectively given about $840,000 to Trump-aligned political action committees.

 This year’s no bid contract connects to a longer history of federal contracting.
 CSI Aviation has been a major beneficiary of ICE contracts, receiving at least $1.6 billion in federal funding since 2005.
-They are raking in cash from their current contract worth up to $334 million, with the most recent payout of $65 million on July 7th.
+They are raking in cash from their current contract worth up to $585 million.

 The company’s contracts with ICE may also raise potential questions about waste and abuse.
 For example, an El Paso Times investigation found it costs up to $4K per person to run flights from El Paso to Guatemala.
 A competitor of CSI Aviation also filed a lawsuit over what it called an “absurdly high” ICE contract bid, noting that it could lead to overcharging taxpayers up to $500 million for flights.

 Another component is the relationship between CSI Aviation and the private prison industry.
 The company works with a network of subcontractors, including GEO Group, the operator of prisons in Lea County and Guadalupe County.
-Their subsidiary GEO Transport, Inc. was awarded a five-year contract last year with CSI Aviation to carry out deportation flights.
-That contract is expected to generate about $25 million in annual revenue.
+Their subsidiary GEO Transport, Inc. was awarded a five-year contract in 2024 with CSI Aviation to carry out deportation flights.
+That contract was projected to generate about $25 million in annual revenue.

 Weh’s history with the Republican Party of New Mexico